TalosTheMinoan/Scrapp-websites/readme.md

 4. **Data Export Options**: Provide more options to export scraped data, such as exporting to a database.

+5.  **GUI**: Soon the new gui will be able it will be user friendly.

 Stay tuned for these upcoming enhancements!